msgpo/BetterFirefox/README.md

 ## Contents

-- Overview and goal (this page)
+- Overview, contributions, license and goal (this page)
     - [Gh-GitHub page and project overview](https://chef-koch.github.io/BetterFirefox)
 - [Why you should use Firefox?](Why Firefox.md)
     - Short explanation for beginners on why you should give Firefox a try
-- Wish-list (todo)
-    - User based wish-list of how Firefox can improve

 ## What is wrong with Firefox?